lbastigk/Nebulite/doc/Commands.md

 ##### `json set`

 ```
-Sets a key from a JSON document.
+Set a key to a value in the JSON document.

-Usage: json set <key_to_set> <link:key>
+Usage: set <key> <value>

-Where <link:key> is a link to a JSON document.
-The document is dynamically loaded and cached for future use.
+Note: All values are stored as strings.
 ```

 #### `keyDelete`